MicrosoftLearning/mslearn-databricks/Instructions/Exercises/DE-01-Real-time-ingestion.md

 {"device":"Dev1","status":"ok"}
 ```

-1. In a new cell, run the following code to create a stream based on the folder containing the JSON device data:
+1. Under the output for the first cell, use the **+ Code** icon to add a new cell.
+Then run the following code in it to create a stream based on the folder containing the JSON device data:

     ```python
    from pyspark.sql.types import *